jenningsanderson/Twitter-Evacuation-Patterns/README.md

 Parses contextual stream text file, extrating geo-tagged tweets and inserting them into a Mongo collection.
 The filepaths to the contextual streams are built dynamically based on the username that the script collects.

 #####reformat_date.rb
-A small helper function to reformat the date to ISOdate in order
+A small helper function to reformat the string date to an ISOdate so that Mongo recognizes it.
+Should be built into import -- otherwise, it's deprecated.
+A javascript loop in the Mongo shell is more convenient.

+#####user_indiv_path.rb
+Creates a new collection where each document represents a single user and their tweet coordinates are stored as line strings to observe their movement path.

+#####user_indiv_tweet.rb
+Creates a new collection where each document represents a single user.
+Their tweet coordinates are stored as points.

+#####user_node_collection.rb
+(Unfinished) Store a user's tweets in 3 timebins: before, during, after

+#####user_track_parser.rb
+(Deprecated) Performs similar function to ````user_indiv_path.rb````

 ###analysis/
 #####Twitter_In_Evac.py